jeremydaly/serverless-mysql/README.md

 ## Query Retries
 The module supports automatic retries for transient query errors.
 When a query fails with a retryable error (such as deadlocks, timeouts, or connection issues), the module will automatically retry the query using the configured backoff strategy.

+By default, query retries are disabled (maxQueryRetries = 0) for backward compatibility with previous versions.
+To enable this feature, set `maxQueryRetries` to a value greater than 0.

-You can configure the maximum number of retries with the `maxQueryRetries` option (default: 3) and the backoff strategy with the `queryRetryBackoff` option (default: 'full').
+You can configure the maximum number of retries with the `maxQueryRetries` option (default: 0) and the backoff strategy with the `queryRetryBackoff` option (default: 'full').
 The module will use the same backoff algorithms as for connection retries.

 ```javascript
 const mysql = require('serverless-mysql')({